psc0628/MA-SCVP/View_planning_simulator/README.md

 If you run with NBV methods, you can change the number of maximum itearitons by "num_of_max_iteration" in DefaultConfiguration.yaml.
 After you run a network test, you have to remove "data" and "log" folder in the network path for re-testing.
 ### Mode 0
+The system will genertate the ground truth point clouds of all visble voxels for all input objects.
+This will speed up evluation.
+### Mode 1
 The system will test the object "name_of_pcd" by "method_of_IG" method in DefaultConfiguration.yaml with rotation 0 and intital view 0.
-### Mode 1
-The system will test all input objects by the input method with rotation 0 and intital view 0.
 ### Mode 2
-The system will test all input objects by the input method with rotations and intital views in lines 1153-1167 of main.cpp.
+The system will test all input objects by the input method with rotations and intital views in lines 1369-1411 of main.cpp.
-### Mode 3
-The system will genertate the ground truth number of all visble voxels for all input objects.
-For our models, we provide this in GT_points_num folder.